 The textbooks are invaluable for learning the skills required by the course.
 It is recommended that students read through their textbooks to learn about how Microsoft Office is used and its features.
 The textbooks are also great references in case of problems with completing course assignments.

-Published by Pearson

-Must be purchased as part of one of the below bundles.
+Software: MyLab IT for Exploring Office 2016, WVU Custom Edition Published by Pearson Must be purchased as part of one of the below bundles.